Yangxinsix/myqueue/docs/workflows.rst

 Functions
 ---------

-A task that call a Python function will make sure the function caches its result.
+A task that calls a Python function will make sure the function caches its result.
 If the function ``f`` has an attribute ``has`` that is a callable that can be called like ``f.has(*args, **kwargs)`` then MyQueue will use that to check if the function has been called with a given set of arguments.
 If a